-These June 2012 installations mark the first time that these photographs have been exhibited on Chinese soil.
-For making that possible, I want to thank the Independent Chinese PEN Center, especially Patrick Poon and Tienchi Martin-Liao of the ICPC, which initiated and organized this showing; the City University of Hong Kong, its initial host; Amnesty International, which provided "The Empty Chair" by Dutch designer Maarten Baas for the installation; the Taipei 228 Memorial Museum, which assisted in the production of these prints; and the Hong Kong Arts Centre, where these prints are now on view.
-Thanks also to Sanmu for designing two fine and very different installations.
+Today marks the first time that these photographs have been exhibited on Chinese soil.
+For making that possible, I want to thank the Independent Chinese PEN Center, especially Patrick Poon and Tienchi Martin-Liao of the ICPC, which initiated and organized this showing; the City University of Hong Kong, its present host; Amnesty International, which provided "The Empty Chair" by Dutch designer Maarten Baas for the installation; the Taipei 228 Memorial Museum, which assisted in the production of these prints; and the Hong Kong Arts Centre, where these prints will go on view later this month.